Frequently Asked Questions (FAQs)

-Students who successfully complete the EOF Pre-Freshman Summer Academy, receive the Educational Opportunity Fund (EOF) Grant - up to $650 a semester if the student does not live on campus or up to $775 a semester if the student does live on campus.
+Students who successfully complete the EOF Pre-Freshman Summer Academy receive the Educational Opportunity Fund (EOF) Grant - up to $700 a semester if the student does not live on campus or up to $825 a semester if the student does live on campus.

 Students who apply for admission as EOF Freshman are considered for EOF.
 Students must select this option from a drop-down list on the online admission application instead of selecting Freshman.
-Financial documentation is required to be submitted to the EOF Office, along with filing the FASFSA (Free Application for Federal Student Aid) (remove after January first of the calendar year in which you want to start college).
-Documentation consists of three previous year’s parent IRS Tax Return Transcripts or three previous years statements form each source of income (if no federal taxes filed) and a Kean University Verification Worksheet for Dependent students.
-If you are an Independent student, you will need to provide students previous three years taxes if files or an IRS letter of non-filing, court paperwork or other paperwork from a law
+Financial documentation is required to be submitted to the EOF Office to verify financial eligibility.
+Documentation consists of two previous year’s parent IRS Tax Return Transcripts or two previous years statements from each source of income (if no federal taxes were filed) along with the Student Aid Report (SAR) for the academic year you are looking to enroll If you are an Independent student, you will need to provide your previous two years' taxes if filed or an IRS letter of non-filing, along with the SAR.
+Additional documentation may be requested to verify eligibility.

 The State of New Jersey, Office of the Secretary of Higher Education, Educational Opportunity Fund determines the household size and income eligibility criteria for EOF, which is subject to change annually: http://www.state.nj.us/highereducation/EOF/EOF_Eligibility.shtml.

 4. Besides income, what other requirements are there to receive EOF?